Echinopsis smrziana

-Soehrensia smrziana is a species of Soehrensia found in Argentina.
+Echinopsis smrziana, synonym Soehrensia smrziana, is a species of Echinopsis found in northwest Argentina.

 Description

-Soehrensia smrziana grows solitary or often forms clumps, reaching up to 0.5 meters in height and 1.5 meters in diameter.
+Echinopsis smrziana grows solitary or often forms clumps, reaching up to 0.5 m in height and 1.5 m in diameter.
 Its shoots are spherical to cylindrical or columnar, fresh green to gray-green, and initially prostrate before becoming upright.
-They can be up to 40 centimeters long and 20 centimeters in diameter.
+They can be up to 40 cm long and 20 cm in diameter.
 The plant has eleven to 13 broad ribs.
 It has seven to 14 spines that are whitish to golden brown, thin, piercing, and needle-like to bristly.
-The central spine is usually single and up to 3 centimeters long, while the radial spines are 1 to 2.5 centimeters long.
+The central spine is usually single and up to 3 cm long, while the radial spines are 1 to 2.5 cm long.

-White flowers appear near the top of the shoot and are 13 to 17 centimeters long.
-The spherical, green-yellow fruits are very juicy and tear vertically, with a diameter of 2.5 to 4 centimeters.
+White flowers appear near the top of the shoot and are 13 to 17 cm long.
+The spherical, green-yellow fruits are very juicy and tear vertically, with a diameter of 2.5 to 4 cm.